Nictiz/Medicatieproces/Publicaties/20181220_mp_6129_2_907_VerstrekkingenVertaling/ReadMe.txt

 This is a preliminary version of converting Beschikbaarstellen verstrekkingenvertaling ada format to a FHIR Bundle.
 It is based on the publication https://decor.nictiz.nl/medicatieproces/mp-html-20181220T121121/project.html and the MedMij publication https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2018.06_Ontwerpen, use case Medicatiegegevens - Verstrekkingenvertaling.

-The folder "payload" contains the stylesheet that does the conversion for the payload: "beschikbaarstellen_verstrekkingenvertaling_2_fhir.xsl"
+In the folder ada_2_fhir\mp\9.0.7\beschikbaarstellen_verstrekkingenvertaling there is a folder "payload", which contains the stylesheet that does the conversion for the payload: "beschikbaarstellen_verstrekkingenvertaling_2_fhir.xsl"
 This xslt uses the "../../../2_fhir_mp_include.xsl" which is meant to be reused by other/different transactions and/or standard versions (such as 'sturen voorschrift' or 'medicatieoverzicht' or MP-9 FHIR formats).
 The 2_fhir_mp_include.xsl uses in its turn the ../fhir/2_fhir_fhir_include.xsl which contains some fhir-specific stuff that can be reused over different domains (such as Geboortezorg and Ketenzorg).
 The 2_fhir_mp_include.xsl uses in its turn the ../../util/constants.xsl, ../../util/datetime.xsl, ../../util/uuid.xsl  which contains some generic stuff that can be reused over different types of conversions (ada_2_hl7, ada_2_fhir, hl7_2_ada, et cetera) and domains (such as Geboortezorg and Ketenzorg).